larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 # Proposition 130.
 The Kingdom is preceded by a translation of the living saints.
 ### Props Mentioned
 81 114 121 123 [126](Proposition%20126.%20In%20confirmation%20of%20our%20position,%20the%20Old%20Testament%20clearly%20teaches%20a%20Pre-Millennial%20resurrection%20of%20the%20saints..md) [127](Proposition%20127.%20In%20support%20of%20our%20view,%20the%20Apocalypse%20unmistakably%20teaches%20a%20Pre-Millennial%20resurrection%20of%20the%20saints..md) [128](Proposition%20128.%20The%20language%20of%20the%20Gospels%20and%20Epistles%20is%20in%20strict%20accord%20with%20the%20requirements%20of%20a%20Pre-Millennial%20resurrection..md) [129](Proposition%20129.%20The%20Jewish%20view%20of%20a%20Pre-Mill,%20resurrection%20requisite%20for%20the%20introduction%20of%20the%20Messianic%20Kingdom%20is%20fully%20sustained%20by%20the%20grammatical%20sense%20of%20the%20New%20Testament..md) 135 154 160 161 162 163 164 166 169 173 174 177 [181](Proposition%20181.%20Our%20doctrinal%20position%20illustrated%20and%20enforced%20by%20the%20Parable%20of%20the%20Ten%20Virgins..md)
 ## Prerequisite
 >This is a *prerequisite*, in order that those accounted worthy to inherit the Kingdom, and rule the nations with Christ, may be gathered.
 In reference to the dead saints, a Pre-Mill, resurrection (Props.
 126-129) is promised by which to attain this object; and with such a resurrection (i.e. at that time) a translation of the living saints is also connected in 1 Thess.
 4:17, “*the dead in Christ shall rise first* (or away); *then we which are alive and remain shall be caught up together with them in the clouds* (or, in clouds) *to meet the Lord in the air*," etc. The same is repeated in 1 Cor.
 15:61, 52, in union only with the resurrection of believers: “*Behold, I shew you a mystery: We shall not all sleep, but we shall all be changed*," etc.
 >p.
 314 Vol 2 Prop 130
 ### Important Additions
 >Obs.
 1. While all writers on prophecy insist upon the translation of living saints at the Advent of Jesus, and the Millenarian authors direct especial attention to it; while it was a special object of hope and desire to the early believers and to succeeding ones, it is only more recently, since eschatology has received remarkable study and investigation, that *important additions* (resulting from comparing Scripture with Scripture) have been made to our knowledge respecting it.
 Our work would be incomplete without noticing this feature, and adding something to a subject imperfectly comprehended by many.
 >p.
 314 Vol. 2 Prop.
 130 Obs.
 1

-See Cautions note regarding the above statement.
 ### Private Resurrection
 >Thus e.g. the common view that the resurrection will be a public affair, to be witnessed by the world, is now discarded as untenable in the light of Christ’s (also pertaining to “the first-fruits”) resurrection, which was *strictly private*.
 It is now held, and properly, that the members will be raised *like* the Head was (for if a public resurrection, humanly speaking, is desirable, then surely it ought to have been that of Christ’s), in order that the preparatory events for the coming judgment of the world may be introduced in such a manner (privately) as to establish “*the snare*” and “*the net*” intended for the unbelieving and wicked.
 >p.
 314-315 Vol 2 Prop 130 Obs.
 1

-See Cautions note regarding the above statement.
 ### Invisible Resurrection
 >Leading prophetical writers justly have no hesitancy in asserting that no mortal eye of unbelief shall behold the resurrection.
 >p.
 315 Vol 2 Prop 130 Obs.
 1